 Less conspicuous in my Google search was the “famous” Tibetan exercise.
 Surprisingly, though, two of the first YouTube videos of Thyroid exercises were in a language that suggested India, if not Tibet.

 What makes me want to exercise my thyroid is the nerve issues which, by way of pain and impaired balance, restrict walking and other physical exercise.
 Just to be clear, I’m not looking for an easy way out of physical exercise.
 Rather, I’m building on my experience of very little walking changing my metabolism.
-With only 3 minutes of walking a day, I once lost inches a month and they didn’t come back.
+With only 3 minutes of walking a day, I once lost an inch a month for 11 months straight and they didn’t come back, until all too recently.